meezhay/Data-Analysis-PorfolioProjects/README.md

 Keeping all my learnings and projects in one place
-- From Data Analyst bootcamp series from YT
+- From Data Analyst Bootcamp series from YT
 - Mode
-- etc
+- Udemy, etc.